rondhi/Streamerbot-WebConfigurator/README.md

     * Run Action "WC - Open Configuration"
 3. When your extension needs the user's configuration values, use the [Get Global](https://docs.streamer.bot/api/sub-actions/core/globals/global-get) subaction or the C# `CPH.GetGlobalVar` function to fetch its value.

 When your user runs this action, it will open their browser to a page that allows them to edit all of the configuration options you specified.
+There is an example configuration action in the WebConfigurator import.

 ## The Configuration Descriptor